ncsa/radiant-cluster-template/README.md

   -backend-config="retry_wait_min=5"
 ```

+# ArgoCD Applications

+The folder charts can contain helm charts that are referenced from the root app.
+An convienence app is placed there called kubernetes.
+This application will deploy all files in the `kubernetes` folder by default.
+To enable this process set `kubernetes.enabled` to true in values.yaml.
+You can add more applications to this helm chart, as well as the specific values to the values.yaml file to setup your cluster.
+If this git repo requires authentication you can place a [git repo](examples/gitrepo.yaml) in the argocd folder (see below).

 # GitLab Pipelines

 You can setup a gitlab runner to automatically apply any changes you make to the git repo and update the cluster, for example to add/remove worker nodes.
 You can leverage of the ability to store variables at the project and group level.
 For example you can have a group where you keep all your clusters and use this for shared secrets, and have per project secrets for each git repo.
 The variables will need to be called `TF_VAR_<variable-name>`.

-Copy the [example](gitlab-ci.yml) of the gitlab runner to .gitlab-ci.yml
+Copy the [example](examples/gitlab-ci.yml) of the gitlab runner to .gitlab-ci.yml

 ## ArgoCD

 You can create a folder called arogcd and place the files to be applied to the argocd cluster.
 The pipeline will check during the `deploy` stage to see if the folder exists, and if it does, it applies the files to the argocd cluster.
-This is a convenient way to get git repo defined (using sealed secrets off course) as well as the root app for hte cluster.
+This is a convenient way to get [git repo](examples/gitrepo.yaml) defined (using sealed secrets off course) as well as the [root app](examples/apps.yaml) for the cluster.

-## Hints
+# Hints

 To get the versions for RKE2 you can run the following from the command line: